team-telnyx/telnyx-sms-demo-server/README.md

      Run a sample SMS echo server.
 The server accepts Telnyx SMS webhook deliveries and sends an echo of the message back to the sender.

-     Please ensure that the delivery url option is set properly.
-Otherwise, signature validation will fail.
-The url should end with the path "/sms".

    Options:
      -h, --host TEXT     HTTP server IP.
      -p, --port INTEGER  HTTP server port.
-     -s, --secret TEXT   Secret from your SMS messaging profile.  [required] -u, --url TEXT      Callback url from your SMS messaging profile (needed for signature verification).
-     --help              Show this message and exit.
+     -s, --secret TEXT   Secret from your SMS messaging profile.  [required] --help              Show this message and exit.

    Commands: